eldooriomar/PHBS_MLF_2018/README.md

 _Data preprocessing_:

+*  Merging data sets

-*  Dropping columns containing variables not mentioned above
+*  Dropping columns containing references variables

 *  Dealing with missing data - deleting observations that are labeled with NaNs

-*  Feature selection- separately for each algorithm
+*  Listing
+     * Time: Night -time or Day-time
+     * Vehicle: Bus, Goods vehicle, Car, Motocycle, Other
+     * Day: Weekday or Weekend
+     * Weather: Fine, Snowing, raining or Fog

+*  Creating dummies

+*  Dropping columns containing the same information after dummies (Casualty sex, Day and Time)

 *  Further data processing may be done if the algorithm requires it

 *  Division into training, test and validation datasets